 Theme Class number of times Description Gas-solid-catalyst reaction (1) 1 Commercial catalysts and industrial gas-solid-catalyst reactions are overviewed.
 Chemical Fundamentals reaction engineering fundamentals of the gas-solid-catalyst reaction is explained.
-Gas-solid-catalyst reaction (2) Generalized effectiveness factor and 1 The generalized effectiveness factor and the selectivity affected by mass transfer are explained. selectivity in complex explained. reactions Gas-solid-catalyst reaction (3) Deactivation 2 Deactivation mechanisms of solid catalysts are overviewed.
-The deactivation and consequent and regeneration of 2 change in selectivity are explained in terms of the decay function and specific activity. catalyst Gas-solid-catalyst reaction (4) Design and 1 Industrial catalytic reactors including fixed-bed and fluidized-bed reactors are overviewed. operation of industrial 1 Design and operation of these reactors including thermal stability are explained. catalytic reactors Liquid-solid-catalyst Concept and applications of simulated moving bed reactor are explained.
-Model-based analysis of simulated moving bed reactor is explained. reaction Simulated 1 moving bed reactor analysis of simulated moving bed reactor is explained.
-Fundamentals of CVD reactions are explained from chemical reaction engineering view CVD reaction 2 point.
+Gas-solid-catalyst reaction (2) Generalized The generalized effectiveness factor and the selectivity affected by mass transfer are effectiveness factor and 1 selectivity in complex explained. reactions Gas-solid-catalyst reaction (3) Deactivation 2 Deactivation mechanisms of solid catalysts are overviewed.
+The deactivation and consequent and regeneration of 2 change in selectivity are explained in terms of the decay function and specific activity. catalyst Gas-solid-catalyst reaction (4) Design and 1 Industrial catalytic reactors including fixed-bed and fluidized-bed reactors are overviewed. operation of industrial 1 Design and operation of these reactors including thermal stability are explained. catalytic reactors Liquid-solid-catalyst Concept and applications of simulated moving had reactor are explained.
+Model based reaction Simulated 1 Concept and applications of simulated moving bed reactor are explained.
+Model-based analysis of simulated moving bed reactor is explained. moving bed reactor Fundamentals of CVD reactions are explained from chemical reaction engineering view CVD reaction 2 point.
 Kinetic analysis of CVD is described.
 Reaction models including elementary reaction model and overall reaction model are derived and applied to some examples.
-Gas-solid reaction (1) Kinetic measurement and analysis of complicated gas-solid reactions, particularly coal Kinetic analysis 2 pyrolysis, are explained with the first-order reaction model to the distributed activation Kinetic analysis energy model (DAEM).
+Cas solid respire (1) Kinetic measurement and analysis of complicated gas-solid reactions, particularly coal Gas-solid reaction (1) 2 pyrolysis, are explained with the first-order reaction model to the distributed activation Kinetic analysis energy model (DAEM).
 Gas-solid reaction (2) Concepts and derivation of the reaction models including the grain model and the Kinetic analysis of 1 random-pore model are explained.
 Application of the models to coal gasification is gas-solid reaction overviewed.

-[Textbook] Prints are hand out at the class.
+【Textbook】 Prints are hand out at the class.